Mount Shasta to Crater Lake – Spring Road Trip

 Mount shasta road trip miller mt road

 Turns out this was 6 miles up a mountain.
 In the snow.
 On a dirt road lightly traveled.
 Without cell reception.
+One might even surmise this to be an excellent area for mushroom foraging.
 So much for even being close to sunrise!

 Stopping briefly, I engaged my wheel locks, turned on four-wheel drive, and threw on my chains.
 I had all-season tires equipped.
 I figured they wouldn’t be terribly effective.
 Making the impulsive decision to see if I could make it to the top of the road, I was curious if this was the extent of the snow on the road.